SketchUp/solar-north/README.md

 ## UX Example

-This extension also serves as a code example for SktchUp-like UX design, e.g.:
+This extension also serves as a code example for SketchUp-like UX design, e.g.:

 * Showing toolbar button/menu entry as checked when a tool is active,
 * Handling toolbar button/menu entry icons for different systems and SketchUp versions,